alex-christiansen/gift-card-registration/README.md

   pip3 install -r python/requirements.txt
   ```

+#### Create JSON Key

-4. Create a JSON key for your service account.
+1. Create a JSON key for your service account.

 * Go back to the service account in the console, `APIs & Services -> Credentials`.
 * Click on the service account name that you created before